shina-lab/artifact_Sagitta/README.txt

 Input pair (section 6.1):
     In evaluation/input-file/, directories contains crash/non-crash inputs.
     Input pair is picked from these directory by run.sc in artifact/evaluation.

+--- Common issues
+- If SVG file is not generated: Check that Phase 1-3 completed without errors.
+- If nodes are hard to find: Use browser zoom-in/out for better visibility.
+- If run.sh fails: Check disk space.